fordsfords/crepl/README.md

 2. Add an auto-print of string type.

+3. Add '-q' option to suppress initial welcome msg.

-3. Is there a way to leverage gdb to print entire complex structures?
+4. Is there a way to leverage gdb to print entire complex structures?

 ## Rlwrap